 The vessel's speed should be reduced to that which allows a safe rendezvous and connection with the tug(s).
-The required speed should be agreed in advance between the Master (and Pilot if embarked) and with (all) the Tug Master(s) involved.
-The recommended maximum safe speed through the water for a centre-lead forward tug is six knots.
-At all times during the connecting process, the Pilot/Master should be aware of the position and intention of all relevant shipping movements in the area.
-He should keep FTNS appraised of his intentions at all times, requesting advice on shipping as necessary.
-In determining a safe speed when making fast meteorological conditions, tide, currents and traffic density should be taken into account.
-Assisting vessels characteristics should also be considered.
+The required speed for connecting should be agreed in advance between the Master (and Pilot if embarked) and with (all) the Tug Master(s) involved.

+In determining a safe speed when making fast the following factors are to be considered; meteorological and sea conditions, tide, currents, the assisting tugs characteristics and traffic density.